Chart Color Schemes

 Braybrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified seven projects potentially impacting the region.
-Key projects include Defence Site Maribyrnong Redevelopment, HomeCo Braybrook, Braybrook Shopping Centre Upgrade, and Sunshine Priority Precinct Vision 2050.
-The following list details those most relevant.
+AreaSearch has identified seven projects that could significantly impact the local area's performance.
+These include Defence Site Maribyrnong Redevelopment, HomeCo Braybrook, Braybrook Shopping Centre Upgrade, and Sunshine Priority Precinct Vision 2050.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.